2015-16: Ethnic Politics and Identities

 Andreas Wimmer, Hughes-Rogers Professor of Sociology, will continue to serve as the faculty director for the 2015-16 program.

-During the academic year 2014-15, the theme for the Fung Global Fellows Program will be “Global Diffusion.”
-The program seeks applications from scholars developing new, innovative ways to study global diffusion processes.
-The objects of diffusion could be specific modes of social categorization (such as “race” in census forms), principles of legitimation (such as democracy), government policies (such as minority quota systems), forms of conflict (such as revolutions), or cultural practices (such as Tango dancing or marrying “in white”).
-We especially encourage analytically oriented approaches that identify recurring patterns and mechanisms through rigorous comparison of multiple cases or quantitative analysis, with broad geographic (preferably transcontinental) coverage.
-Researchers working on all historical periods of the modern age, all regions of the world and of all disciplinary backgrounds in the social sciences and humanities are encouraged to apply.
+During the academic year 2014-15, the theme for the Fung Global Fellows Program is “Global Diffusion.”
+The program sought applications from scholars developing new, innovative ways to study global diffusion processes.
+The objects of diffusion include specific modes of social categorization (such as “race” in census forms), principles of legitimation (such as democracy), government policies (such as minority quota systems), forms of conflict (such as revolutions), or cultural practices (such as Tango dancing or marrying “in white”).
+Especially encouraged were scholars pursuing analytically oriented approaches that identify recurring patterns and mechanisms through rigorous comparison of multiple cases or quantitative analysis, with broad geographic (preferably transcontinental) coverage.
+Researchers working on all historical periods of the modern age, all regions of the world and of all disciplinary backgrounds in the social sciences and humanities were invited to apply.

 The director for the 2014-15 program year is Andreas Wimmer, Hughes-Rogers Professor of Sociology.